Volunteer at The Children's Hospital at Westmead

 Ward Grandparents are a vital part of the caring network for children at the Hospital.
 Parents face a variety of pressures when their child is sick and this is compounded when the family come from a rural area and/or the parents have other children to care for and few extended family supports.

 Ward grandparents use their experience in loving and caring for their own children and grandchildren to make a difference in the lives of our children.
 When parents are unable to care for their children they cuddle, play with, talk and meet the basic needs of the children.
 They can also offer support and encouragement to parents in their time of need.

-If you have a love of children and are willing to invest in their lives please contact the Program Manager at AWCH, Anne Cutler.
+If you have a love of children and are willing to invest in their lives please email the AWCH team.

 Paediatric Palliative Care Family Support Volunteers